 Best tactical shoulder bags

-Built tough and flexible to adapt to changing loads and environments, the Load Cell Shoulder Bag is made with hard-wearing Cordura fabric to embrace demanding use.
+Built tough and flexible to adapt to changing loads and environments, the Indie Shoulder Bag comes in a choice of durable yet lightweight materials to embrace demanding use with ease.
 The low-key design stealths easily into a variety of settings and accommodates a range of setups, from EDC to travel essentials.
 Plus it won’t break the bank either, which is always a bonus.

 If you love carry that offers a lot of flexibility, the Mystery Ranch 3 Way Briefcase Expandable is definitely one to scope out.
 It adapts to a range of carry needs thanks to its stowable backpack straps, removable shoulder strap and top grab handles.
 There’s also plenty of pockets on hand to neatly store items, including a padded 15″ laptop compartment.
 And if you need more space?
 The design expands to provide an additional 5L of storage for larger loads.